Call for Maps for the 10th Iteration of the Places & Spaces: Mapping Science Exhibit on “The Future of Science Mapping” (2014)

 Background and Goals

 The Places & Spaces: Mapping Science exhibit was created to inspire cross-disciplinary discussion on how to best track and communicate human activity and scientific progress on a global scale.
-It has two components: (1) physical exhibits enable the close inspection of high- quality reproductions of maps for display at conferences and education centers and (2) the online counterpart (http://scimaps.org) provides links to a selected series of maps and their makers along with detailed explanations of how these maps work. provides links to a selected series of maps and their makers along with detailed explanations of how these maps work.
+It has two components: (1) physical exhibits enable the close inspection of high- quality reproductions of large-scale maps for display at public places such as science museums and libraries as well as at conferences and (2) the online counterpart (http://scimaps.org) provides easy access to zoomable maps, their descriptions and references as well as information on their makers.

 Places & Spaces is a 10-year effort.
 Each year, 10 new maps are added, which will result in 100 maps total in 2014.
-Each iteration of the exhibit attempts to learn from the best examples of visualization design.
+Each iteration of the exhibit attempts to highlight outstanding examples of visualization design.
 To accomplish this goal, each iteration compares and contrasts four existing maps with six new maps of science.
-Themes for the different iterations/years are:
+Themes for the different iterations are:

 - 1st Iteration (2005): The Power of Maps

 - 2nd Iteration (2006): The Power of Reference Systems

 - 3rd Iteration (2007): The Power of Forecasts